MaskSearch: Querying Image Masks at Scale: Evaluation

-Thus, we compare \system to the following two baselines that must load all masks from disk and process them to answer a query: (1) PostgreSQL 10 (the default version that comes with Ubuntu 18.04).
+\textbf{Baselines.} As discussed in \cref{sec:introduction} and \cref{sec:related-work}, there is a lack of system support for the efficient processing of our targeted queries.
+To the best of our knowledge, no existing system reduces the work required, i.e., loading the masks from disk and computing the \texttt{CP} function values for them, to process a query.
+Thus, we compare \system to the following three baselines: (1) PostgreSQL 10.
 The masks are stored as 2D arrays of floating point numbers in a column as described in \cref{sec:background}.
 The \texttt{CP} function is implemented as a user-defined function (UDF) written in C and compiled into a dynamically shared library.
 It is loaded by the PostgreSQL server when the \texttt{CP} function is called.
-(2) NumPy.
+(2) TileDB 2.17.1~\cite{papadopoulos2016tiledb} with TileDB-Py 0.23.1.
+The masks are stored as a 3D array of floating point numbers, with the first dimension being the mask ID, and the second and third dimensions being the height and width of the mask, respectively.
+The tile sizes for \textit{WILDS} and \textit{ImageNet} are set to $448 \times 448$ and $224 \times 224$, respectively because we found that these tile sizes provide the best performance for TileDB as compared to smaller tile sizes.
+(3) NumPy 1.21.6.
 The masks are stored as NumPy arrays on disk.
 The \texttt{CP} function is implemented in Python and uses NumPy array functions to ensure vectorized computation.

-\textbf{Machine configuration.} All experiments were run on an EC2 p3.2xlarge, which has an Intel Xeon E5-2686 v4 processor with 8 vCPUs and 61 GiB of memory, an NVIDIA Tesla V100 GPU with 16 GiB of memory, and EBS gp3 volumes provisioned with 3000 IOPS and 125 MiB/s throughput for disk storage.
+\textbf{Machine configuration.} All experiments were run on an AWS EC2 p3.2xlarge instance, which has an Intel Xeon E5-2686 v4 processor with 8 vCPUs and 61 GiB of memory, an NVIDIA Tesla V100 GPU with 16 GiB of memory, and EBS gp3 volumes provisioned with 3000 IOPS and 125 MiB/s throughput for disk storage. \revision{ We evaluate \system on a single-node setup because most data scientists today work with a single machine~\cite{datascientist2021}.
+Even in a multi-node setup, \system still reduces the number of masks loaded from disk (or over the network) and processed to answer a query, which is the dominant cost of query execution.
+The GPU was used to compute the masks.
+All evaluated methods were using all vCPUs. }